 An important part of maintaining an enteral feeding tube is keeping the device clean.
 One way to do this is through flushing, where water is sent through the tube before and after a feeding session.

 Not only does flushing help keep the tube clear of blockages, but it also ensures all food, formula, and medications are delivered along with an additional hydration boost.

 The type of water used to flush your child’s feeding tube can vary by their specific needs:

-- Tap water: Use when flushing a gastrostomy tube.
-Tap water is safe to use for most enteral feeding tube patients unless specified otherwise.
+- Tap water: Used when flushing a gastrostomy tube.
+Tap water is safe for most enteral feeding tube patients unless otherwise specified.

-- Purified water: Use when flushing a jejunostomy tube, mixing powder formula, diluting medications, or if your child has a weakened immune system.
+- Purified water: Used when flushing a jejunostomy tube, mixing powder formula, diluting medications, or if your child has a weakened immune system.

 Get Help Paying for Feeding Tubes and Other Equipment

 Enteral feeding tubes and other accommodations can be expensive.